Smooth Flow Matching for Synthesizing Functional Data: Simulation Studies

 We compare SFM with four baseline methods.
 DSM (Denoising Score Matching) is based on score-based diffusion models in function space \citep{lim2023score}, using neural operator techniques to estimate score functions for functional generation.
-FM (Flow Matching) is a flow-based approach that employs neural operators to estimate functional vector fields \citep{kerrigan2023functional}.
-GP (Gaussian Process Sampling) is a traditional functional data analysis method; it estimates the mean and covariance functions using smoothing techniques \citep{yao2005functional, hsing2015theoretical}, then samples functions under the assumption of a Gaussian process prior.
-Finally, KL (KL Expansion with FPCA) estimates eigenfunctions and eigenvalues via functional principal component analysis (FPCA), and generates new functions by sampling Gaussian scores scaled by the estimated eigenvalues \citep{yao2005functional, hsing2015theoretical}.
+FM (Flow Matching) is a flow based approach that employs neural operators to estimate functional vector fields \citep{kerrigan2023functional}.
+GP (Gaussian Process Sampling) generates data as a Gaussian process, with the mean and covariance functions estimated using smoothing techniques from functional data analysis \citep{yao2005functional, hsing2015theoretical}.
+Finally, KL (KL Expansion with FPCA) estimates eigenfunctions and eigenvalues via functional principal component analysis \citep[FPCA;][]{yao2005functional, hsing2015theoretical}, and generates new functions by sampling Gaussian FPCA scores, scaled by the estimated eigenvalues, and reconstructing the curves using the estimated eigenfunctions. \JB{For the Gaussian-based generation methods, see Part~\ref{sec: gauss} of Supplementary Materials.}

 The DSM and FM methods are implemented in \texttt{Python}, while GP, KL, and SFM are implemented in \texttt{R}.
-SFM is implemented using Algorithm~\ref{algo:total_algorithm}, adopting smooth estimation \eqref{est_vecfil} for the vector field using the tensor-product spline \( \mathcal{B}_{6,4}([0,1],\mathcal{T},\mathcal{X}) \).
-For modeling the scores or vector fileds in DSM and FM, we employ the Fourier Neural Operator (FNO; \citealp{li2020fourier}) architecture for modelling , with 20 Fourier modes, 3 layers, and a channel width of 30.
-Both are trained for 5000 epochs.
-Because DSM and FM require fully observed functions, we first interpolate each sparse trajectory using cubic splines on the 50-point time grid before training and sampling.
-All experiments are conducted on a high-performance machine with 40 cores and 208 GB of RAM.
+SFM is implemented using Algorithm~\ref{algo:total_algorithm}, adopting smooth estimation \eqref{est_vecfil} for the vector field using the tensor product spline \( \mathcal{B}_{6,4}([0,1],\mathcal{S},\mathcal{X}) \).
+For modeling the scores or vector fields in DSM and FM, we employ the Fourier Neural Operator (FNO; \citealp{li2020fourier}) architecture for modeling, with 20 Fourier modes, 3 layers, and a channel width of 30.
+Because DSM and FM require fully observed functions, we first interpolate each sparse trajectory using cubic splines on the 50 point time grid before training and sampling.
+All experiments are conducted on a high performance machine with 40 cores and 208 GB RAM.

-\paragraph*{Evaluation Measure} We adopt the Wasserstein distance \eqref{wass} to quantify the discrepancy between the true distribution of functional data and that of the generated functional data.
+\paragraph*{Evaluation Measure.} We adopt the Wasserstein distance \eqref{wass} to quantify the discrepancy between the true distribution of functional data and that of the generated functional data.
 We draw 100 samples from each distribution and compute the empirical Wasserstein distance using the \texttt{transport} package in \texttt{R} \citep{gottschlich2014shortlist}.